pulumi/registry/themes/default/content/registry/packages/command/_index.md

 layout: package
 ---

 The Pulumi Command Provider enables you to execute commands and scripts either locally or remotely as part of the Pulumi resource model.
-Resources in the command package support running scripts on `create` and `destroy` operations, supporting stateful local and remote command execution.
-In addition, the package provides a resource for copying assets to remote hosts via SSH.
+The package also includes a resource for copying assets and archives to remote hosts via SSH.
+Resources in the command package support running scripts on `create`, `update`, and `destroy` operations, supporting stateful command execution.

 There are many scenarios where the Command package can be useful: